Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ![load](assets/load.png)

-and, depending on the load time, a success message.
+and, depending on the load time, a success message follows.

 ![success](assets/success.png)